alwex0920/AlwexScript/README.md

 - https://t.me/AlwexScriptChat

 ## Version History
+- v3.0: The installation logic has been added and the library search system has been redesigned, bugs have been fixed
 - v2.2: Added arrays support
 - v2.1: Added interaction with websites in the form of GET and POST, as well as downloading files
 - v2.0: Added terminal command execution, file operations, and dynamic memory management for Unix systems